formula-usi/warmup-assignment/README.md

 #### Data Cleaning

-There is a handy tool provided by the donkeycar package that lets you clean the dataset collected in the previous step (for example, by removing the images of the track in which you did not drive very well :wink:).
+There is a handy tool provided by the `donkey` package to "clean" the dataset collected in the previous step from unwanted/suboptimal driving data.
+For example, it can be used to remove the images corresponding to the parts of the track in which you did not drive well :wink:).

 1. `conda activate donkey`
 2. `donkey --tubclean mycar`
 3. `click on the 'data' folder` (assuming the `Log Dir` selected above is `mycar/data`)

-The tool lets you handle the collected stream like a video file, such that you can delete the images you do not want to be in your dataset.
+The tool handles the collected stream of images like a video file, such that you can delete the images you do not want to be in your dataset.

 ### Training

-Train a [default model](https://docs.donkeycar.com/parts/keras/) using the collected data.
+Train a [default model](https://docs.donkeycar.com/parts/keras/) using the collected data and data augmentation.
 You can do it using the following command

 ```
 python train.py --model <modelname>.h5 --tub <data> --type linear --aug